 If you are looking for a modern hotel when you’re in Halifax, the Cambridge Suites is for you.
 This super stylish hotel is only a few minutes away from the city’s main shopping streets and benefits from being opposite the Citadel.
 Sit out on the rooftop patio at breakfast and get fantastic vistas of this monument and glorious sights across the water.
 If you’d rather eat-in one evening, the Canvas Resto Lounge offers fantastic dining experiences, or you can upgrade to a room with its own kitchen and cook for yourself.

-Connected to the Delta Barrington, the Delta Halifax may offer the same great service, but it also offers a unique experience.
+Connected to the Barrington Hotel, the Hotel Halifax may offer the same great service, but it also offers a unique experience.
 The large indoor pool with a jacuzzi and sauna means you can start your days in luxury, and The Harbour City Bar and Grill means you can end them in it too.
 Only a few minutes’ walk from the harbourfront, this hotel is in a great location for those who want to explore.